-Since 2011, the Child Poverty Task Force has been meeting round table to discuss Mnidoo Mnis (Manitoulin Island’s) food landscape and the challenges we face as individuals, families and communities in terms of healing, well-being, and our connections to food.
+Since 2011, the Local Food Manitoulin Advisory Committee (formerly named, the Child Poverty Task Force) has been meeting round table to discuss Mnidoo Mnis (Manitoulin Island’s) food landscape and the challenges we face as individuals, families and communities in terms of healing, well-being, and our connections to food.

-We reached a point in 2014 where we felt that we were meeting our goal of providing a fresh food option in the form of an accessible and reliable program to all areas across the district.
+We reached a point in 2014 where we felt that we were meeting our goal of providing a fresh food option in the form of an accessible and reliable program across the district.
 It was time to re-prioritize and return to our discussions of acknowledging community needs in terms of food.
 This time the discussions headed towards supporting the development of sustainable and long-term solutions for improving access to local food systems.
 Sub-meetings were planned with representatives from the communities to get more in-depth perspective on each community’s set of strengths in terms of cultivated, forest, field, and freshwater food access and challenges in terms of re-building food systems.
-From these discussions, major themes presented themselves and we set to work immediately by coordinating home garden installation and developing the design of what is now, Harvest to Share.
+From these discussions, major themes presented themselves and we set to work immediately by coordinating home garden installations and developing the design of what is now, Harvest to Share.

-Parallel to initiating these pilot projects, we began the long and tedious task of proposal writing for larger-scale grant opportunities in order to address all of the themes that were presented in those conversations with community representatives and shared ideas at the Child Poverty Task Force table.
+Parallel to initiating these pilot projects, we began the long and tedious task of proposal writing for larger-scale grant opportunities in order to address all of the themes that were presented in those conversations with community representatives and shared ideas at the Advisory Committee table.
 In spring of 2017, we were offered the opportunity of a lifetime.
 Our project designs were recognized by the Ontario Trillium Foundation and Local Poverty Reduction Fund, offering the funding in full that we needed to carry out three years of intensive local food work across the large geographically and culturally diverse area of the Manitoulin District.
 Our funded projects would be better recognized as the "Manitoulin Community Fresh Food Initiative" and "Mshiikenh Mnis Wenjiing - Turtle Island Roots”.

 Local Food Manitoulin brings people together from across Mnidoo Mnis and beyond to share knowledge, experience, skills and enthusiasm so we can all eat better and live better in a sustainable way.
 Our vision is unfolding now as elders and young people share knowledge that brings the freshest, most sustainable foods from Mother Earth to homes, tables and families, but there’s so much left to do.